 The EVARM equipment had to be compact and light to be carried to space, where there is a limited room for storage.

-Measurements taken over a number of spacewalks (EVAs or extravehicular activities) are now being studied.
-The analyses must take various factors into account: the time and place of the EVA as well as the orbit and altitude of the International Space Station.
-Another factor to be considered is the proximity of the station, which may block radiation and influence the results of the experiment.
+Measurements taken over a number of spacewalks (EVAs or extravehicular activities) were studied.
+The analyses took various factors into account: the time and place of the EVA as well as the orbit and altitude of the International Space Station.
+Another factor to consider was the proximity of the station, which may block radiation and influence the results of the experiment.

-Researchers predict that at certain times, they may be about ten times higher than levels inside the space station.
-The information gathered will help determine which parts of the body are exposed to the highest levels of radiation, in order to improve spacesuit shielding.
+Researchers predicted that at certain times, they might be about ten times higher than levels inside the space station.
+The information gathered is helping to identify which parts of the body are exposed to the highest levels of radiation, in order to improve spacesuit shielding.

 A promising technology for cancer treatment